Ecobblah/Cuny-first-automation/CunyFirst-Automation/README.md

 5. The GUI Interface positioning is off.

-This Program is not final, There a lot of silly mistakes in my code and usless stuff on it too.
+This Program is NOT FINAL, There a lot of silly mistakes in my code and usless stuff on it too.